claudioperez/OpenSeesRT/EXAMPLES/WikiScripts/InfillWall/README.md

 numerically stable solution.
 1/10 of the total length of the diagonal is a suitable value for the total hinge length (sum of the lengths of the hinges on both sides of the node).
-The hinge length on the other end can be selected as small as possible without losing numerical stability.</p>
+The hinge length on the other end can be selected as small as possible without losing numerical stability.
 <figure>
 <img src="Figure1.jpg" title="Figure1.jpg" alt="Figure1.jpg" />
 <figcaption aria-hidden="true">Figure1.jpg</figcaption>